andrelarocca/altitudeordering/README.md

 # Altitude Ordering
 An implementation of a simple algorithm that yields a binary partition tree by altitude ordering, as seen in Laurent Najman, Jean Cousty, Benjamin Perret.
 Playing with Kruskal: algorithms for mor- phological trees in edge-weighted graphs.
 C.L.
 Luengo Hendriks, G. Borgefors, R. Strand.
-In- ternational Symposium on Mathematical Morphology, May 2013, Uppsala, Sweden.
+International Symposium on Mathematical Morphology, May 2013, Uppsala, Sweden.
 Springer, 7883, pp.135-146, 2013, Lecture Notes in Computer Science. &lt;hal-00798621>.

 # Usage
 To compile this program, simply type on the shell:
     `make`

+There are two implementations included:

+* 1) Binary Partition Tree: `qbt`
+  * - Uses the simplest implementation, presented on Section 2.2.
+* 2) Tarjan Union-Find: `qt`
+  * - Uses the efficient implementation of Tarjan, presented on Section 2.3.

+To run it, use `./altitude`, followed by the implementation you want to use:
+`./altitude qbt` or `./altitude qt`

-There are two ways to use this algorithm:
+There are two ways to get input data for this algorithm:

 * 1) Insert graph data manually:
-  * - Run the program using `./altitude`
+  * - Run the program using `./altitude qbt|qt`
   * - The program will instruct you to type the weight of each edge, e.g.: `Edge between 'c' and 'g': `
   * - Type `-1` if there's no edge between 'c' and 'g', or the positive integer weight of the edge.
 * 2) Get graph data from input file:
-  * - Run the program using `./altitude test.in`
+  * - Run the program using `./altitude qbt|qt test.in`
   * - The program will automatically get data from file.
   * - You will learn how to format the file in the next section